Indoor marijuana growers have several grow op challenges, and perhaps the most important is what to use as an “indoor sun.”

 This is just one of many negative reviews about Fluence, and it doesn’t surprise us, because when we had problems with Fluence grow lights and contacted the company, it was impossible to reach Fluence tech support, customer service or management.

 Fluence is reportedly owned by Osram, reputed to be the manufacturer of premium LED chips.
-Too bad Osram is also totally uncooperative and lacking transparency when it comes to responding to grower queries and media queries.
+Too bad Osram is an unfriendly corporation totally uncooperative and lacking transparency when it comes to responding to grower queries and media queries.
 This kind of rude stonewalling is also with seen with some other LED manufacturers.

 Companies like Fluence ought to realize that Chinese LED grow light and Osram LED chip counterfeiters are coming for them soon.
 We used black-market backchannels to procure Chinese-made LED grow light counterfeits that technically appeared to be the exact same as the lights they were copying.
 The Chinese even claim to have figured out a way to duplicate Osram and Cree LED chips (Osram and Cree are the purported top-rank LED chips).